chripink/CanBus-Tuto/README_EN.md

 ### Flashing the Bootloader

 #### DFU  mode
-In order to flash the bootloader, we will have to put the EBB card in DFU mode (as for the U2C card before).
+In order to flash the bootloader, we will have to put the EBB board in DFU mode (as for the U2C board before).
 To do this, connect the board to the Raspberry Pi via USB and hold down the push button.
 If the 24V is not yet connected, you will also have to put the VBus Jumper to power the board in USB.
 ![Carte EBB source : https://github.com/bigtreetech/EBB](/images/EBB_DFU.png)
 :warning:**WARNING !!!!
 In DFU mode, the Mosfet of the heater cartridge will be active.
 Be sure to flash the bootloader before connecting it or disconnect it !**:warning: